Marine mammals and sonar: Mid-frequency sonar

 The term mid-frequency sonar is usually used to refer to sonars that project sound in the 3 to 4 kilohertz (kHz) range.
 Ever since the launch of the USS Nautilus (SSN-571) on 17 January 1955 the US Navy knew it was only a matter of time until the other naval powers had their own nuclear submarines.
 The mid-frequency sonar was developed for anti-submarine warfare against these future boats.
 The standard post-WWII active sonars (which were usually above 7 kHz) had an insufficient range against this new threat.
 Active sonar went from a piece of equipment attached to a ship, to a piece of equipment that was central to the design of a ship.
 They are described in the same 1961 Time magazine article by the quote "the latest shipboard sonar weighs 30 tons and consumes 1,600 times as much power as the standard postwar sonar".
 A modern system produced by Lockheed Martin since the early 1980s is the AN/SQQ-89.
 On June 13, 2001, Lockheed Martin announced that it had delivered its 100th AN/SQQ-89 undersea warfare system to the U.S. Navy.

 There was anecdotal evidence that mid-frequency sonar could have adverse effects on whales dating back to the days of whaling.
 The following story is recounted in a book published in 1995:

+Another innovation by the whalers was the use of sonar to track whales they were pursuing underwater.
+But there was a problem; as the boat gained on the whale, the whale started exhaling while still submerged.
+This produced a cloud of bubbles in the water that reflected sound better than the whale did and made a false target (akin to what a pilot does when releasing metal chaff to create a false radar echo).
+I suspect that this behavior by whales was simply fortuitous since exhaling while still submerged is simply a means by which a whale can reduce the time it has to remain at the surface, where surface drag will slow it down.